Speers Point

 An assessment of population growth drivers in Speers Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Speers Point statistical area (Lv2) is around 3,936.
-This reflects a growth of 536 people since the 2021 Census, which reported a population of 3,400.
-The increase was inferred from AreaSearch's estimation of resident population at 3,729 based on ERP data release by ABS in June 2024 and validation of 111 new addresses since the Census date.
-This results in a density ratio of 1,286 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Speers Point's growth of 15.8% since the 2021 census exceeded that of its SA3 area (4.0%) and non-metro areas, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 62.0% to overall population gains during recent periods, with all drivers being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Speers Point's population is estimated at around 3,940 as of Feb 2026.
+This reflects an increase of 540 people (15.9%) since the 2021 Census, which reported a population of 3,400 people.
+The change is inferred from the resident population of 3,729 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 111 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,287 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Speers Point's 15.9% growth since the 2021 census exceeded the SA3 area (4.1%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 62.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 using 2021 as the base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends and aggregated SA2-level projections, the Speers Point (SA2) is expected to increase by 546 persons by 2041, reflecting a gain of 3.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of regional areas across the nation is projected, with Speers Point expected to increase by 636 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.8% in total over the 17 years.

 Frequently Asked Questions - Population